valberg/ealtechevents/_gamejam_2016_nov/index.md

 --------------------

 * Everybody with an geeky interest in IT
-* Programmers, electronics devs, sys­admins, networkadmins, senior/junior/noobs
+* Programmers, webdevs, designers, electronics devs, sys­admins, netadmins, senior/junior/noobs

 I want to come, now what?